What We Know so Far About Nedbank’s Software Robots

 “When we look at the expected implementations and the natural attrition we are going to suffer, we think that there is more than adequate room for us not to have any mass retrenchments on account of robotics.
 We are looking to have some of that displacement offset in the growth we will receive,” Swanepoel said.

 “With about 32 000 staff, our natural attrition rate is about 3 000 per year.
-When we look at a three-year period, we don’t think that robotics will take up more than one year of that natural attrition.”
+When we look at three years, we don’t think that robotics will take up more than one year of that natural attrition.”

 2. Pepper, which was showcased at the bank’s digital-only branch at the Gautrain Station in Sandton on Friday, according to IOL was created by SoftBank, “the robot can be programmed to recognise principal human emotions, voice, chat with customers and answer questions”.